ccie7599/karmada-lke/README.md

 # To-Do List

--Build an terraform file to auto-load the GTM hostnames into a GTM property.
+- Build an terraform file to auto-load the GTM hostnames into a GTM property.

--Build a better sample deployment app.
+- Build a better sample deployment app.

--Fix Problems above.
+- Fix Problems above.

 # Usage once configured